netanel96/stock-watcher/README.md

 how to run:
 1. run the App inside app package to run the project without SpringBoot.(only the watcher).
-2.run the SpringServeWatcherLogApplication and open in the browser:http://localhost:8080/WatcherLogFile.log to watch  the logs.
+2. run the SpringServeWatcherLogApplication and open in the browser:http://localhost:8080/WatcherLogFile.log to watch  the logs.